alexferl/echo-jwt/README.md

 ```

 ## Using
-Before using the middleware you need to generate an RSA private key (RSASSA-PKCS-v1.5 using SHA-256)
+Before using the middleware you need to generate an RSA private key (RSASSA-PKCS-v1.5 using SHA-256) to
-or use an existing one to verify tokens.
-The tokens need to have been signed by the same key!
+sign and verify the tokens.

 ```shell
 openssl genrsa -out private-key.pem 4096
 ```

+Code example:
 ```go
 package main